Patient education: Pulmonary embolism (Beyond the Basics)

 PULMONARY EMBOLISM TREATMENT

 Treatments for PE help to prevent a new or enlarging blood clot and reduce the risk of complications related to the clot while the body's own enzymes dissolve the clot.
 The primary treatment for venous thrombosis is anticoagulation.
-Other treatments include thrombolytic therapy and placing a "clot filter" in one of the major blood vessels (the inferior vena cava).
+Other treatments include thrombolytic therapy, embolectomy (removal of the clot), and placing a "clot filter" in one of the major blood vessels (the inferior vena cava).

-When two treatment choices are similarly effective, the choice of anticoagulant usually depends upon the healthcare provider's preference, the patient's medical condition and preference, and cost considerations.
+The choice of anticoagulant depends upon multiple factors, including the preference of the patient and the healthcare provider, the patient's medical history and other conditions, and cost considerations.

-- In patients with a reversible risk factor, such as bed rest, the clinician often treats the patient for at least three months or until the risk factor is resolved.
+●In patients with a reversible risk factor, such as surgery, the clinician often treats the patient for at least three months or until the risk factor is resolved.

-- Patients with a first episode of a spontaneous or unprovoked venous thrombosis are treated for a minimum of three months.
+●Patients with a first episode of a spontaneous or unprovoked venous thrombosis are treated for a minimum of three months.
 After three months and on a regular basis thereafter, the patient should meet with their healthcare provider to discuss the risks (bleeding) versus the benefits (decreased risk of another clot) of continued treatment.
-For patients who do NOT have an increased risk of bleeding and can continue anticoagulant monitoring, many experts recommend continuing warfarin indefinitely.
+For patients who do NOT have an increased risk of bleeding and can continue anticoagulant monitoring, many experts recommend continuing anticoagulation indefinitely.

-- Most experts recommend continuing anticoagulation indefinitely for people with two or more episodes of venous thrombosis or if a risk factor is permanent (eg, a mechanical heart valve).
+●Most experts recommend continuing anticoagulation indefinitely for people with two or more episodes of venous thrombosis or if a permanent risk factor for clotting is present (eg, antiphospholipid syndrome, cancer).

-Thrombolytic therapy — In some cases, a clinician will recommend giving a medicine into a vein to dissolve the blood clot(s).
+Thrombolytic therapy — In some severe cases, a clinician will recommend giving a medicine to dissolve the blood clot(s).
 This is called thrombolytic therapy.
-This therapy is more commonly used in patients who have serious complications related to PE or DVT and in patients with large blood clots in the leg or lung who are at low risk of serious bleeding as a side effect of the thrombolytic therapy.
+Thrombolytic medication can be delivered into the general circulation via a vein in another part of the body, or delivered closer to the clot through a catheter.
+This therapy is more commonly used in patients who have serious complications related to a large PE or DVT.
+Serious bleeding is a side effect of thrombolytic therapy, so this treatment is typically only used when a patient's risk of bleeding is low.
 The best chance of responding to thrombolytic therapy is when there is a short time between the diagnosis of DVT/PE and the start of treatment.

-Inferior vena cava filter — An inferior vena cava (IVC) filter is a device that blocks the circulation of clots in the bloodstream.
+Inferior vena cava filter — An inferior vena cava (IVC) filter is a device that blocks the circulation of clots in the venous bloodstream.
 It is placed in the inferior vena cava (the large vein leading from the lower body to the heart) with a catheter that is inserted into a vein in the groin and threaded through the blood vessels.
 An IVC filter is often recommended in patients with PE who cannot use anticoagulants because of recent surgery, a stroke caused by bleeding, or significant bleeding in another area of the body.
-IVC filters can be used along with surgical procedures to remove blood clots.
+However, IVC filters can be used along with other therapies such as anticoagulation, thrombolysis, or embolectomy when these are appropriate.

 An IVC filter is also recommended in some patients who develop recurrent PE despite anticoagulation.
-It may also be recommended for patients whose lung problems makes them susceptible to life-threatening complications if another PE were to occur.
+It may also be recommended for patients whose condition makes them susceptible to life-threatening complications if another PE were to occur.

 PULMONARY EMBOLISM PREVENTION